WallStreetMojo

 • Net profit = $190

 The income of the company can also be termed as net earnings.
-When we deduct the preferred dividend from the net profit, we get net earnings.
-It is the residual amount left with the company, which can either be held by the company as retained earnings or distributed among the equity shareholders as the dividend.
+We get net earnings when we deduct the preferred dividend from the net profit.
+It is the residual amount left with the company, which can either be held as retained earnings or distributed among the equity shareholders as a dividend.
 It can also be said that it is the net increase in the equity shareholder’s fund.

 Critical Differences Between Profit vs. Income